dune3d/dune3d-docs/entities.rst

 All entities can either be construction or normal entities.
 Construction entities are ignored when finding closed paths for creating the solid model.
-Construction entities are only visible if they're in the currently active group.
+Construction entities are only visible if they're in the currently active group or "Previous construction entities" has been enabled in the view menu.

 2D Line
 -------